US President-elect Joe Biden. (AP-Yonhap)

 With the new Biden national security team yet to take shape, experts said prospective advisers understand the importance of sanctions to engage Pyongyang in talks.

-“These advisers believe Trump squandered the reputational weight of the presidency by meeting Kim Jong-un before securing concrete steps toward denuclearization or improvements in human rights,” said Leif-Eric Easley, a professor of international studies at Ewha Womans University in Seoul.
+“These advisers believe Trump squandered the reputational weight of the presidency by meeting Kim Jong-un before securing concrete steps toward denuclearization or improvements in human rights,” said Leif-Eric Easley, an international studies professor at Ewha Womans University in Seoul.

 Easley was referring to past statements from Tony Blinken and Jake Sullivan, who have both been floated for the post of national security adviser to Biden.